Benny0323/Yolov5-based-well-detection/README.md

 Tip2: It is better to put the pretrained model under the root directory.

-## Web App and Wechat Mini Program
+## Web App and Wechat Mini Program Demo